-- Faculty evaluations of students in the clinical area - Student's self-evaluations - Summary evaluation of each student's performance at the end of each semester - A review of any student's evaluation when a critical incident occurs involving a patient - Student achievement in the didactic portion of the Program - Non-confidential information from academic and clinical advisors - Completion of practice requirements - Students' performance on the comprehensive (SEE) examination(s) Students who fall below the national average in any category for the SEE exam will be assisted through a program-directed remediation plan to strengthen identified areas of weakness. - Student performance in the Anesthesiology Nursing Simulation and Skills Laboratory - Students' performance in the Objective Structured Clinical Evaluations (OSCE) - Student completion of the criteria for graduation from the Program
+- Faculty evaluations of students in the clinical area - Student's self-evaluations - Summary evaluation of each student's performance at the end of each semester - A review of any student's evaluation when a critical incident occurs involving a patient - Student achievement in the didactic portion of the Program - Non-confidential information from academic and clinical advisors - Completion of practice requirements - Students' performance on the comprehensive (SEE) examination(s) - Student performance in the Anesthesiology Nursing Simulation and Skills Laboratory - Students' performance in the Objective Structured Clinical Evaluations (OSCE) - Student completion of the criteria for graduation from the Program

-Student evaluations are the responsibility of the DNA faculty, Clinical Coordinator, and Program Chair.
+Student evaluations are the responsibility of the DNAP faculty, Clinical Coordinator and the Program Chair.
 In the event there are any areas of concern, input is obtained from didactic and clinical faculty members/instructors.
 Each student in the Program is provided a review of evaluation results at a confirmed (documented) conference and when indicated, suggestions are given for improvement.